Deci-AI/super-gradients/documentation/source/qat_ptq_deciyolo.md

 cd <YOUR-LOCAL-PATH>/super_gradients/src/super_gradients/examples/train_from_recipe_example
 ```

-Then in order to avoid collisions between our cloned and installed SG:
+Then to avoid collisions between our cloned and installed SG:
 ```commandline
 export PYTHONPATH=$PYTHONPATH:<YOUR-LOCAL-PATH>/super_gradients/
 ```

-In order to launch training on one of RF100 datasets, we simply pass it through the dataset_name argument:
+To launch training on one of the RF100 datasets, we pass it through the dataset_name argument:
 ```
 python -m train_from_recipe --config-name=roboflow_deciyolo_s  dataset_name=soccer-players-5fuqs dataset_params.data_dir=<PATH_TO_RF100_ROOT> ckpt_root_dir=<YOUR_CHECKPOINTS_ROOT_DIRECTORY> experiment_name=deciyolo_s_soccer_players